csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 The Englishman lives in the red house.
 The Spaniard owns the dog.
 The Norwegian lives in the first house on the left.
 The green house is immediately to the right of the ivory house.
 The man who eats Hershey bars lives in the house next to the man with the fox.
 Kit Kats are eaten in the yellow house.
 The Norwegian lives next to the blue house.
 The Smarties eater owns snails.
 The Snickers eater drinks orange juice.
 The Ukrainian drinks tea.
 The Japanese eats Milky Ways.
 Kit Kats are eaten in a house next to the house where the horse is kept.
 Coffee is drunk in the green house.
 Milk is drunk in the middle house.

 Discuss different representations of this problem as a CSP.
-Why would one prefer one repre- sentation over another?
+Why would one prefer one representation over another?

 **6.8** Consider the graph with 8 nodes A1, A2, A3, A4, H , T , F1, F2.
 Ai is connected to Ai+1 for all i, each Ai is connected to H , H is connected to T , and T is connected to each Fi.
 Find a 3-coloring of this graph by hand using the following strategy: backtracking with conflict-directed backjumping, the variable order A1, H , A4, F1, A2, F2, A3, T , and the value order R, G, B.